The 10 Most Common Animals That Represent Death

 Bats are nocturnal mammals from the Chiroptera order.
 The term “Chiroptera” is derived from the Greek words cheir and pteron, which mean “hand” and “wings,” respectively.
 Species of the Chiroptera order have forelimbs that also serve as their wings, hence the name.

-There are over 1,400 species of bats worldwide, playing an important role in the pollination of many plant species.
+There are more than 1,400 species of bats worldwide, playing an important role in the pollination of many plant species.
 However, many cultures have negative regard for bats.
 Encountering a bat brings bad luck.
 In Thailand, seeing a bat in broad daylight or around a temple foretells a person’s death.
 In New Zealand, Māori people associate bats with a mythical bird that foretells death.

 2. Black Cats